digitaltrails/vdu_controls/Lux-metering.md

 ### How to tell if a webcam has a manual exposure option

-When attempting to use these scripts with a webcam, it's first necessary to find out whether the webcam has any options for manual exposure and how to configure them.
+When attempting to use these scripts with a webcam, it's a good idea to find out whether the webcam has any options for manual exposure and how to configure them.
 Both of the scripts are set to use options available with a  __Logitech Webcam C270__, the scripts, or their associated config file, may need editing to employ